rayyankhalid7777/KitchenAI/README.md

 ## Overview

 The goal of this project is to analyze factors that impact the average ratings of recipes and predict future ratings based on recipe attributes such as the number of ingredients, preparation steps, and calorie content.
-Using a dataset of over 80,000 recipes and user interactions, we clean and explore the data, test hypotheses, build predictive models, and ensure fairness in predictions across recipe categories.
+Using a dataset of over 80,000 recipes and user interactions, I clean and explore the data, test hypotheses, build predictive models, and ensure fairness in predictions across recipe categories.
 This project not only highlights trends in recipe preferences but also addresses the challenges of creating equitable models for diverse data.

 ## Introduction

 This project investigates the key factors that contribute to higher average ratings of recipes on Food.com, a popular recipe-sharing platform.
 The dataset used in this analysis comprises of two parts: a 'recipes' dataset and an 'interactions' dataset.
 The recipes dataset contains detailed information about over 83,000 recipes, including preparation time, nutritional details, and ingredients.
 The interactions dataset provides over 730,000 user reviews and ratings, offering insights into user preferences and behavior.
-By combining these datasets, we aim to explore trends in recipe ratings and predict future ratings based on recipe attributes.
+By combining these datasets, I aim to explore trends in recipe ratings and predict future ratings based on recipe attributes.

 ### Research Question
 **What types of recipes tend to have higher average ratings?**